codurance/site/_posts/2016-03-01-Docker-meets-Continuous-Deployment.md

 ENTRYPOINT ["/simple_application/bin/simple_application"]
 ```

 Defining the build configuration is very simple.
-In the general settings we just define a new artifact: `image.version`.
-We will generate this file in a build step and it will contain a docker image version.
+In general settings we define a new artifact: `image.version`.
+The content of this file will be generated in the one of the build steps.

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/release_config.png" alt="Release Configuration" title="Release Configuration" class="img img-responsive style-screengrab">

 Without the **artifact** we won't be able to build any image.
-We have to tell our build how to find **artifacts** from the **Build** phase.
+We have to tell our build how to find **artifacts** generated during the **Build** phase.
 We can do that by defining an **Artifact Dependency** in **TeamCity**.
-We just have to choose a build configuration and define files which we want to use in this build.
+We just have to choose a build configuration, define the **artifacts** from that build and **TeamCity** will add them to the working directory.

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/release_artifacts.png" alt="Release Artifact Dependency" title="Release Artifact Dependency" class="img img-responsive style-screengrab">

-And finally we have to trigger this build automatically when we pass all **tests** in the previous step.
+And finally we have to trigger this build automatically after all **tests** run by the previous step pass.
 By introducing **Finish Build Trigger** we can start this build just after **TeamCity** successfully finishes building the application.

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/release_trigger.png" alt="Release Trigger" title="Release Trigger" class="img img-responsive style-screengrab">

-Now we are ready for release.
-Three build steps must be introduced: **Build Image**, **Push Image to Repository** and **Save version**.
+Now we are ready for a release.
+Three build steps must be introduced: **Build Image**, **Push Image** and **Save Version**.
 This time we will use a different runner type: **Command Line**.
 We can execute a shell script on a build agent.
-Because we already installed **Docker** on our build agent we can use `docker` command in our shell script.
+Because we have already installed **Docker** on our build agent we can use the `docker` command in our shell script.

 ### Build Image